-When comparing the features of the two, Denon is the winner in our opinion.
-Especially the deck layering function (which allows you two play of two [in standalone mode] or even four [in HID mode] decks using only one player) and the performance pads (just as found on many controllers), which can both be found on the SC5000, while the CDJ-2000NXS2 doesn’t have those, makes Denon the winner here.
-Due to this, we hope that Pioneer will add these functions to their next CDJ as well!
+When comparing the features of the two, we think Denon is the winner.
+Especially the deck layering function is great.
+It allows you to play two (in standalone mode) or even four (in HID mode) decks using a single player.
+You also have the performance pads (which you’ll find on a lot of controllers).
+These can both be found on the SC5000, while the CDJ-2000NXS2 lacks those.
+This really makes Denon the winner here.
+We do hope that Pioneer will add these features to their next CDJ!

-So, let’s look at the design of those two.
-Here, we have to say that it’s definitely all up to personal preference.
-While we personally prefer Pioneers design, the Denons look amazing as well and we know that a lot of DJs like it more than Pioneers.
+Let’s look at the design of the two.
+The only thing we can state is that it’s all up to personal preference.
+While we personally prefer Pioneers design, the Denon’s look great as well, and we know that a lot of DJs prefer it to the Pioneers.

 Pioneer CDJ 2000 NEXUS 2: